 The shares climbed 14.5 pence to 709.5 pence.
-ARM will provide $167.5 million to Bridge Crossing LLC, a group of technology businesses that will pay $350 million in cash to MIPS Technologies Inc. (MIPS) to obtain rights to its portfolio, which includes 580 patents and patent applications, Cambridge, U.K.- based ARM said in a statement today.
+ARM will provide $167.5 million to Bridge Crossing LLC, a group of technology businesses that will pay $350 million in cash to MIPS Technologies Inc. (MIPS:US) to obtain rights to its portfolio, which includes 580 patents and patent applications, Cambridge, U.K.- based ARM said in a statement today.

 Separately, Apple engineers have grown confident that the chip designs used for its mobile devices will one day be powerful enough to run its desktops and laptops, said three people with knowledge of the work, who asked to remain anonymous because the plans are confidential.
 Apple has created designs for its best-selling iPhone and iPad based on ARM technology.